hatchet/hatchet/docs/userguide.rst

 semantics, and they are copied only when they need to be restructured.
 This property allows us to reuse graphs from GraphFrame to GraphFrame if the operations performed on the GraphFrame do not mutate the graph.

+**DeepCopy**: The ``deepcopy`` operation returns a deep copy of a GraphFrame.
+It is similar to ``copy``, but returns a new GraphFrame with a copy of the original GraphFrame's DataFrame and a copy of the original GraphFrame's graph.

 **Unify**: ``unify`` operates on GraphFrames, and calls union on the two graphs, and then reindexes the DataFrames in both GraphFrames to be indexed by